-Table 4.2 compares the total cost for transport works in the Vineyard CP originally submitted by the council, the council's submission to our First Draft Report and our Second Draft Report.
+Table 4.2 compares the total cost for transport works in the plan originally submitted by the council, IPART's First Draft Report and the council's submission to our First Draft Report.
+It shows that the council's total revised costs are \$15.53 million greater than the recommended reasonable costs in our First Draft Report and \$7.39 million greater than transport works costs in the Vineyard CP originally submitted by the council.